WPBeginner Case Study

 Since some of the surveys require more granular permissions & access control, WPBeginner team uses the form locker addon by WPForms to limit the number of total submissions, password-protect forms, and automatically closing submissions after specific date.

-In the future, they are planning to use WPForms brand new conversational forms addon to improve form completion rate with an awesome conversational contact form.
+In the future, they are planning to use the WPForms conversational forms addon to improve form completion rate with an awesome conversational contact form.

 Click here to see Conversational Form Demo